-The 13th annual Dallas International Film Festival powered by Capital One and hosted by the Dallas Film Society will screen the best narrative features, documentaries and short films from all over the world, April 11th-April 18th 2019.
+The 14th annual Dallas International Film Festival hosted by Dallas Film will screen the best narrative features, documentaries and short films from all over the world, April 16th-April 23rd 2020.

 A 501(c) 3 non-profit organization, the Dallas Film Society provides leadership in screen education and the recognition and celebration of excellence in the art of film, television and digital media.

 Dynamic and Diverse.

 The 14th annual Dallas International Film Festival powered by Capital One, hosted by Dallas Film, doesn’t just show films; it showcases and celebrates all types of content.
 The interaction between story tellers audiences and the Dallas community is what we strive to develop from opening to closing and everything in between.